 - Expanding bicycle infrastructure and creating connected, protected bike lanes and pedestrian corridors across all boroughs.
 By reallocating street space to pedestrians, we can create safer streets and reduce the need for privately owned vehicles.

-- Expanding bus service in NYC to reach traditionally underserved neighborhoods by launching true Bus Rapid Transit (BRT) with fully separated and dedicated busways, platform-grade “stations,” and intelligent technology – with a goal of an eventual all-electric fleet.
-Separately, when we work to speed up regular bus service and expand bus lanes in transit deserts, we will provide New Yorkers with additional and quicker options to travel without a personal automobile and can reduce emissions.
-On-road emissions account for almost all greenhouse gas emissions from transportation in NYC; national averages show that public transit including buses produces fewer emissions than do private vehicles.
+- Expanding bus service in New York City to reach traditionally underserved neighborhoods by launching true Bus Rapid Transit (BRT) with fully separated and dedicated busways, platform-grade “stations,” and intelligent technology—with a goal of an eventual all-electric fleet.
+Separately, when we work to speed up regular bus service and expand bus lanes in transit deserts, we will provide New Yorkers with additional and quicker options to travel without a personal automobile.
+On-road emissions account for almost all greenhouse gas emissions from transportation in New York City; national averages show that public transit including buses produces fewer emissions than do private vehicles.

 - Increasing the availability of Electric Vehicle (EV) charging stations to ensure that all residents, in every borough and neighborhood, live within a quick drive of on-street EV charging stations or fast-charging EV stations.
 Since many New Yorkers still may need access to a car, the city should do everything in its power to support pollution-free options, while also working with the state to ensure that electric vehicles are accessible across all income levels.